OrangeSpyderMan/inkplate10-weather-cal/server/README.md

   [Flask](https://flask.palletsprojects.com/en/2.3.x/) to serve images, the weather API, and a browser/PWA viewer independently from artifact generation.

-The runtime has two roles:
+The runtime has three roles:

 - `server.py` retrieves weather, renders outputs, publishes MQTT data, and atomically updates the shared artifact directory.
 - `web_server.py` launches Gunicorn, which serves only persisted artifacts and does not load weather providers or Selenium.
+- `mqtt_diagnostics_server.py` independently subscribes to Inkplate diagnostic messages when that feature is enabled.

 Docker Compose runs these roles as separate services sharing the `inkplate-data` volume.
-Native installs use `inkplate-producer.service` and `inkplate.service`.
-The standalone OCI image supervises both processes for single-container platforms such as Proxmox.
+Native installs use `inkplate-producer.service`, `inkplate.service`, and `inkplate-diagnostics.service`.
+The standalone OCI image supervises all three processes for single-container platforms such as Proxmox.

 Gunicorn defaults to one worker with two threads to keep the steady-state memory footprint suitable for small systems. `INKPLATE_WEB_WORKERS` and